angiest1711/DigitalGIS/README.md

 After getting each scene NDSI, the Semi Automated Classification plugin was used and train to obtain the snow polygon.
 The different polygons allow to calculate the estimate area.

-## Results
+## Results and Conclusion

-The different areas obtained by the semi automated classification show a reduction through the years, in which the snowed area is beginning to be divided in different sections.
+The different areas obtained by the semi automated classification show a reduction through the years, in which the snowed area is beginning to be divided in different sections, specially in the southern areas of the glacier.

 https://user-images.githubusercontent.com/119541571/232234640-ae179fcb-e61f-41fd-b925-6c45e1878188.mp4

-When calculating the areas, is possible to apreciate a recovery in the 2020-2022 period, despite of this, it continues the retreat tendency of the glacier area

 ![Table_cocuy](https://user-images.githubusercontent.com/119541571/232345451-9fab28c5-238e-4262-8010-53b07a27b26a.jpg)
 ![area_cocuy](https://user-images.githubusercontent.com/119541571/232345732-c906166b-3990-4f1b-a716-9e25151d94c9.jpg)

+When calculating the areas, is possible to apreciate a recovery in the 2020-2022 period, despite of this, it continues the retreat tendency of the glacier area, meaning that in the following years if the earth's temperature continues to increase, this environments in the tropical areas could desapear completly as it can be seen in the extint glaciers in the country.

 ## References

-- IDEAM, 2021, SIERRA NEVADA EL COCUY O GÜICÁN.
+- IDEAM, (2021), SIERRA NEVADA EL COCUY O GÜICÁN.
+- Parques Nacionales, (n.d), Parque Nacional Natural El Cocuy.
 - USGS, (n.d), Normalized Difference Snow Index.